 Poker in Pennsylvania

-Pennsylvania is large poker market with licensed poker rooms and legal online poker.
+Pennsylvania is large poker market with both live poker rooms and licensed PA poker sites.
 Between the state’s established poker rooms hosted at casinos and poker sites, Pennsylvania is a good place to be a player.

 PA Poker Sites